-I also think what’s unique about Duet Design Group is that Miranda and I are still genuinely spearheading all of the projects that come through, even ten years in.
+I also think what’s unique about Duet Design Group is that I am still genuinely spearheading all of the projects that come through, even ten years in.
 We’re not coasting.
 We’re still designing hours upon hours with the team, and then doing the business development, human relations, and marketing on top of it.
 But if we don’t spend at least 60% of our time being creative, we start to feel like something’s wrong, and we’re not really good at anything else.
 So we just make a point to remember that the only reason we’re still doing this is because we have to create, and if that’s taken away, we will not be okay.
 Because we still design so many thousands upon thousands of hours a year, it keeps us at the top of our game.

 “Because we still design so many thousands upon thousands of hours a year, it keeps us at the top of our game…”

 Can you speak a little about the culture that you’ve aimed to establish within Duet Design Group and why that’s important to you?

 At some point in my early 30s, I realized that I wanted us to create a company culture that I would have personally wanted to work in.
 I knew that there needed to be a sense of leadership, so that employees looked up to me, admired where I’d been, and had confidence that I could get them through what we needed to.
 But at the same time, I’ve never really wanted us to create a culture where an employee felt like there were glass ceilings.
 I always say the only glass ceiling is one that you yourself create.
 To me we’re going to be as great as those around us, and if the team wants to keep growing the business, I am here to grow it with them.